LoopKit/loopdocs/docs/loop-3/therapy-settings.md

 * Frame 2: Use the picker wheels to select desired values
     * This is the first entry so must start at midnight - additional rows can be added for other times
     * When happy with the picker values, user must tap add
-* Frame 3: This screen is shown only if a values are outside "typical"
+* Frame 3: This screen is shown only if a value is outside "typical"
-* Frame 4: Tap on the "Confirm Setting" or "Save" button to keep the value
+* Frame 4: Tap on the "Confirm Setting" or "Save" button to accept the values

 ![GIF showing selection of correction range](img/corr-range.gif){width="300"}
 {align="center"}